-April 30, 2019, the carrying value of goodwill and other intangible assets totaled \$13.0 billion, compared to total assets of
+April 30, 2020, the carrying value of goodwill and other intangible assets totaled \$12.7 billion, compared to total assets of

-\$16.7 billion and total shareholders' equity of \$8.0 billion.
+\$17.0 billion and total shareholders' equity of \$8.2 billion.
 If the carrying value of these assets exceeds the current estimated fair value, the asset would be considered impaired, and this would result in a noncash charge to earnings, which could be material.
 Events and conditions that could result in impairment include a sustained drop in the market price of our common shares, increased competition or loss of market share, obsolescence, product claims that result in a significant loss of sales or profitability over the product life, deterioration in macroeconomic conditions, or declining financial performance in comparison to projected results.

-As of April 30, 2019, the carrying values of the goodwill and indefinite-lived intangible assets within the U.S. Retail Pet Foods segment were \$2.4 billion and \$1.5 billion, respectively.
-These intangible assets are susceptible to future impairment charges due to narrow differences between fair value and carrying value as a result of recent impairment charges and the acquisition of Ainsworth in May 2018.
-To date, we have recognized \$412.6 million of impairment charges related to the goodwill and indefinite-lived intangible assets acquired as part of the Big Heart acquisition in 2015, primarily as a result of reductions in our long-term net sales and profitability projections.
-We do not believe that our Pet Foods reporting unit or any of the indefinite-lived trademarks within the U.S. Retail Pet Foods segment are more likely than not impaired as of
+As of April 30, 2020, goodwill and indefinite-lived intangible assets totaled \$6.3 billion and 2.9 billion, respectively.
+The carrying values of the goodwill and indefinite-lived intangible assets were \$2.4 billion and \$1.4 billion, respectively, within the U.S. Retail Pet Foods segment, and \$2.1 billion and \$1.2 billion, respectively, within the U.S. Retail Coffee segment, which represent approximately 75 percent of the total goodwill and indefinite-lived intangible assets as of April 30, 2020.
+Furthermore, the carrying values of the goodwill and indefinite-lived intangible assets within the U.S. Retail Pet Foods segment are susceptible to future impairment charges due to narrow differences between fair value and carrying value as a result of recent impairment charges and the acquisition of Ainsworth in May 2018.
+To date, we have recognized \$465.0 million of impairment charges related to the goodwill and indefinite-lived intangible assets acquired as part of the Big Heart Pet Brands ("Big Heart") acquisition in 2015, primarily as a result of reductions in our long-term net sales and profitability projections.

-April 30, 2019.
-However, further changes to the assumptions regarding the future performance of the U.S. Retail Pet Foods segment or its brands, an adverse change to macro-economic conditions, or a change to other assumptions could result in additional impairment losses in the future, which could be significant.
-As of April 30, 2019, the estimated fair value was substantially in excess of the carrying value for the majority of the remaining reporting units and material indefinite-lived intangible assets, and in all instances, the estimated fair value exceeded the carrying value by greater than 10 percent, with the exception of the Natural Foods reporting unit, which has no remaining goodwill as a result of the impairment charge recorded during the fourth quarter of 2019.
-For further information, refer to Note 7: Goodwill and Other Intangible Assets.
+We do not believe that our Pet Foods reporting unit or any of the indefinite-lived assets within the U.S. Retail Pet Foods segment are more likely than not impaired as of April 30, 2020.
+However, further changes to the assumptions regarding the future performance of the U.S. Retail Pet Foods segment or its brands, an adverse change to macroeconomic conditions, or a change to other assumptions could result in additional impairment losses in the future, which could be significant.
+As of April 30, 2020, the estimated fair value was substantially in excess of the carrying value for the majority of the remaining reporting units and material indefinite-lived intangible assets, and in all such instances, the estimated fair value exceeded the carrying value by greater than 10 percent.